fluent/fluent-plugin-kafka/README.md

 - ack_timeout - default: nil - How long the producer waits for acks.
 The unit is seconds.
 - compression_codec - default: nil - The codec the producer uses to compress messages.
 - max_send_limit_bytes - default: nil - Max byte size to send message to avoid MessageSizeTooLarge.
 For example, if you set 1000000(message.max.bytes in kafka), Message more than 1000000 byes will be dropped.
-- skip_kafka_delivery_failed - default: false - skip the record where [Kafka::DeliveryFailed](http://www.rubydoc.info/gems/ruby-kafka/Kafka/DeliveryFailed) occurred
+- discard_kafka_delivery_failed - default: false - discard the record where [Kafka::DeliveryFailed](http://www.rubydoc.info/gems/ruby-kafka/Kafka/DeliveryFailed) occurred

 See also [Kafka::Client](http://www.rubydoc.info/gems/ruby-kafka/Kafka/Client) for more detailed documentation about ruby-kafka.